mateuszurban/project-todo-react/README.md

 # Daily

 Task-management goal-oriented app, with intended use of setting daily goals.
-Created with Tailwind CSS and React.
+Created with Tailwind CSS and React and TypeScript.

 ## Demo